plurid/enhanced-image/packages/enhanced-image-format/README.md

 00000110: 4310 096e c2c1 415c c49f ad63 d296 2238  C..n..A\...c.."8
 ```

-The header is `condensed` and has the value
+The example header data is `condensed` and has the value

 ``` deon
 {